 Is your Australia Day event free?

-Yes, our Australia Day event is free.
-For safety reasons, people will be refused entry once the site reaches capacity of 15,000 people.
+Yes, our Australia Day event is free, however rides will cost up to $5.
+For safety reasons, people will be refused entry if the site reaches capacity of 15,000 people.

 Where can I get tickets?